Strainburst Research Project

 Project Leader: Professor Phil Dight

-This ACG research project aims to equip the mining industry with support systems knowledge to mitigate strainburst/rockburst risk.
+This ACG research project, funded by Minerals Research Institute of Western Australia (MRIWA) aimed to equip the mining industry with knowledge to mitigate strainburst/rockburst risk.

 Project objectives

-This ACG research project examines the properties of rocks in 3D covering the pre‐peak and post‐peak behaviour in order to identify where rockburst could occur.
+This ACG research project examined the properties of rocks in 3D.
+This work identified the principal components of many rock properties in 3D including the pre‐peak and post‐peak behaviour Brazilian tensile strength and fracture toughness in order to identify where rockburst could occur.
 Pre-peak behaviour is dominated by rock brittleness and fracture generation.
-Post-peak behaviour is likely to be dominated by rocks which release energy following failure; called Type 2 or self-sustaining behaviour.
-The aim is to identify early indicators of fracture toughness and Type 2 behaviour and to examine whether this is directional or not.

-Once the rockburst potential nature can be identified, Dight et al. (2013) has shown that the energy from the self‐sustaining behaviour can be related to the ejection velocity, which means that the demand on and parameters for ground support may be determined for dynamic situations.
+Dight et al. (2013) have shown that the energy from the self‐sustaining behaviour can be related to the ejection velocity once the rockburst potential can be identified, which means that the demand on and parameters for ground support may be determined for dynamic situations.

-The ultimate benefit of the project to the mining industry will lead to fewer mines closing due to rockburst and help identify approaches for reducing the consequences of rockbursts, in particular, by designing more appropriate support systems.
+The ultimate benefit of the project to the mining industry will lead to much better management of hazards and early adoption of mitigation approaches.
+Thus, fewer mines would be closing due to rockburst.
+The project may benefit mines by helping to identify approaches for reducing the consequences of rockbursts, in particular, by designing more appropriate support systems.
 This will contribute to making deep mines safer and more sustainable in the future.

 - In situ stress recovery